phalcon-orphanage/docs/en/reference/di.rst

 Complex Registration
 --------------------
-If is required to change the definition of a service without instantiating/resolving the service as such, then we need to define the services using the array syntax.
+If it is required to change the definition of a service without instantiating/resolving the service, then, we need to define the services using the array syntax.
 Define a service using an array definition can be a little more verbose:

 .. code-block:: php